 Why do you want a leadership position?

-This is a question specific to the role of lead engineer, as whilst it’s not a position with masses of managerial responsibility, it does involve leading and taking charge of others.
+This is a specific engineering team lead interview question, as whilst it’s not a position with masses of managerial responsibility, it does involve leading and taking charge of others.
 For many engineers, this job is one of the first opportunities to take on more responsibility and have the power to make decisions without consulting others, and candidates should demonstrate a clear pathway in their career to wanting a role with leadership opportunities.

 How would your previous employer describe you?

 This is a great question that most candidates won’t be expecting, as it takes the traditional approach of getting an interviewee to describe themselves and puts an unusual spin on it.
 Asking how a previous employer would describe you illustrates how a candidate was perceived in their previous job but also gives them a chance to sell themselves in a professional capacity.

 Tell me about a successful project you led

 This tech lead interview question allows candidates to talk about a relevant example of a project in a previous role, demonstrating qualities and work that they are proud of.
 Understanding how a candidate defines success is important in an interview, as is listening to them talk about work they have done in the past and what they were proud of.

 A lead engineer has to juggle multiple tasks and decide on a project’s priorities, so asking a candidate how they approach priorities is a great tactic in a job interview.
 You’re looking for someone who is comfortable deciding what needs to be done and taking charge of a project by identifying what is the most important, and it also gives the interviewee a chance to explain their thought processes when it comes to deciding what to work on.